 There were no floral displays within the Abbey itself, only in the annexe area.
 These were designed by Constance Spry, who flew in exotic blooms from Commonwealth countries, including a rare Malay orchid.
 On the drive to the Abbey the Queen carried the coronation bouquet, made up by Martin Longman.
 This white bouquet comprised orchids and lily of the valley from England, stephanotis from Scotland, carnations from Northern Ireland and the Isle of Man with additional orchids from Wales (this was not carried into the Abbey).

-While the special stands were still in place a play entitled Out of the Whirlwind by Christopher Hassall, was performed on weekday evenings from June 10th to July 3rd, in aid of the Westminster Abbey Appeal Fund.
+While the special stands were still in place a play entitled Out of the Whirlwind by Christopher Hassall, was performed on weekday evenings from June 10th until July 3rd, in aid of the Westminster Abbey Appeal Fund.

 The Abbey recently acquired an oil painting of The Queen in her State dress and robe standing on the Cosmati pavement in the Abbey, by Ralph Heimans.
 This will be on display in the new Jubilee Galleries from 2018.
 A postcard is sold in the shop.

 Silver Jubilee flower arrangement